Wackelzahn/RPI_VenusOS_Carrier/README.md

    >  Gateway	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  -192.168.1.1
    >   Nameserver	  -192.168.1.1

-5)	Connect remote from your computer by typing into your browser (example):
+6)	Connect remote from your computer by typing into your browser.
+For the example above, it would be:
 	  `http://192.168.1.3/`
-6)	In the Venus OS GUI go to "Settings", "General", "Access Level" and (press long time right arrow) enter "Superuser"
+7)	In the Venus OS GUI go to "Settings", "General", "Access Level" and (press long time right arrow) enter "Superuser"
-7)	Set root (Superuser) Password!
+8)	Set root (Superuser) Password!
-8) 	Enable SSH on LAN
+9) 	Enable SSH on LAN
-9)  Login with a Terminal `ssh root@192.168.1.3` (e.g. https://bitvise.com/)
+10)  Login with a Terminal `ssh root@192.168.1.3` (e.g. https://bitvise.com/)
-10)  Edit the file config.txt:
+11)  Now that you have access to the RPI, download the latest instalation file [RpiVenusCarrier](latest/RpiVenusCarrier.tar.gz) and move it to `/home/root` on your RPI (e.g. with Bitvise SFTP client)
+12)  unpack the tar file to `/data` on the RPI:
      ```
-     nano /u-boot/config.txt
+     tar -xzf ./RpiVenusCarrier.tar.gz -C /data
+     ```
+14)  Need to chnge the setup script to execute:
+     ```
+     chmod 755 /data/RpiVenusCarrier/RpiVenusCarrierSetup.sh
      ```
      append at the end of the file:
      ```